Fr\'echet Quantum Supergroups

-Now, the algebra $(\algA^\infty,\mu_0)$ can be deformed by the twist $F$ defined in \eqref{eq-udf-twist} so that $(\algA^\infty,\mu_F=\mu_0 F$ is a Fr\'echet algebra.
-The universal deformation formula constructed before provides therefore a deformation of the category of the Fr\'echet $H$-comodule algebras.
-Of course, once deformed, there is a priori no reason for $(\algA^\infty,\mu_F)$ to be again a $H$-comodule algebra.
-This will be investigated in subsection \ref{subsec-extsym}.
+Now, the algebra $(\algA^\infty,\mu_0)$ can be deformed by the twist $F$ defined in \eqref{eq-udf-twist} in such a way $(\algA^\infty,\mu_F=\mu_0 F)$ is a Fr\'echet algebra.
+The universal deformation formula constructed before provides therefore a deformation of the category of the $H$-comodule algebras.
+Of course, once deformed, there is a priori no reason for $(\algA^\infty,\mu_F)$ to be again an $H$-comodule algebra. \begin{definition} Given a twist $F$ which deforms the category of comodule-algebras $(\algA,\mu_0)$ of a given Fr\'echet-Hopf algebra $H$, we call external symmetries of the twist the Fr\'echet-Hopf algebra $H_F$ for which any deformed algebra $(\algA,\mu_F)$ is an $H_F$-comodule-algebras. \end{definition} In the non-graded setting and formally in the deformation parameter, there is a way to obtain the external symmetries $H_F$ from $H$ and the twist $F$ \cite{Drinfeld:1989,Giaquinto:1998}.
+This has been extended to non-formal deformations of a large class of solvable Lie groups in \cite{Bieliavsky:2010ab}.
+Let us describe this process for such a Lie group $G$ and where $H$ denotes (a closed subclass of) $\caC^\infty(G)$ with its Hopf algebra structure.
+If the non-formal twist of $G$ on algebras $\algA$, where $G$ acts by $\rho$, has the form